From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 It is also a meeting point for enthusiasts of the region’s huge waves and hosts numerous surf championships, such as the acclaimed Giants of Nazaré.

-The Alcobaça Monastery is the ideal place if you love architecture and love stories, as it is the eternal resting place of Don Pedro and Dona Inês, the Portuguese “Romeo and Juliet”.
+The Alcobaça Monastery is the ideal place for those who love architecture and history, as it is the eternal resting place of Don Pedro and Dona Inês, the Portuguese “Romeo and Juliet”.

 Their tombs are near the altar, one opposite the other so that, according to legend, “they can look each other in the eye when they awaken on the day of final judgment”.